FilippoFantinato/ReactSetup/README.md

 ### App
 The app directory contains all

-- app.tsx.
+- *app.tsx*.
 It's the main React Component and here there is the first integration with React Router.
 All the information about the routing are into the file app.routing.tsx
-- app.routing.ts.
+- *app.routing.ts*.
 Here all the routes of the app.tsx component are declareted.There will be an object called "routes", which is of type Route[], that contains which path associate to a specific component.<br/>
 All the route can easly created by the function [createRoutes]() contained in the file [utils/routing.utils.tsx]()
 - app.scss.
 It's the main style file in the project.
 All the others files will be included here.